 What kind of language style or formality will they best respond to?
 You'll use a different level of formality and vocabulary when addressing your professor versus talking to your four-year-old cousin.
 Similarly, if you aim too formal or too high in your vocabulary, your audience either won't understand or will see you as a snob (or both).
 If you aim too casual, they'll dismiss you as uninformed or will think you're insulting their intelligence.
 Strike a balance.

 What entertains them; what do they find interesting?
 This can help you figure out something that will grab their attention.
 Most college students respond well to visuals and videos as well as compelling stories.
 But you can also get their attention by stepping away from the technology and doing something offline like a demonstration, description, or discussion.
 Just make sure that whatever you choose is short, sweet, and relevant to your presentation--no random SpongeBob dances!
 (Unless that's relevant, then go for it.)

 Which appeals will they best respond to?
 Think about the three different rhetorical appeals mentioned in Chapter 2: Writing Tools and how you might use them to further your argument:

 Garr Reynolds did a fantastic job of connecting to his audience in the video you watched.
-He showed that he was aware of his Japanese audience at the TEDx Conference in Kyoto, Japan, he clearly thought about his audience and chose examples from Japanese history (like Kamishibai storytelling), he talked about how he's lived in Japan for many years, and he sometimes threw in Japanese words or phrases.
-This emphasized that he was aware that he could seem like an outsider to them but he also understood a lot about their culture and also understood what would appeal to them.
+He showed that he was aware of his Japanese audience at the TEDx Conference in Kyoto by using examples from Japanese history (like Kamishibai storytelling), by talking about how he's lived in Japan for many years, and by sometimes throwing in Japanese words or phrases.
+This emphasized that he was aware that he could seem like an outsider to them but he also understood a lot about their culture and what would appeal to them.
 As you prepare your own oral presentation, think of similar details or shared experiences or even inside jokes that would appeal to your classmates.
 What do you have in common?